 Skip to main content

-Section 12 - What is a karyotype?
+Section 12 - What is a targeted chromosome analysis?

-The karyotype test will not detect:
+The analysis will not detect:

 • changes in single genes, such as cystic fibrosis (each chromosome contains thousands of genes)